core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesDot1x.md

 HasControlDirection returns a boolean if a field has been set.

+### SetControlDirectionNil

+`func (o *NetworksNetworkIdSwitchAccessPoliciesDot1x) SetControlDirectionNil(b bool)`

+ SetControlDirectionNil sets the value for ControlDirection to be an explicit nil

+### UnsetControlDirection
+`func (o *NetworksNetworkIdSwitchAccessPoliciesDot1x) UnsetControlDirection()`

+UnsetControlDirection ensures that no value is present for ControlDirection, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)